Zhenru0602/FaceregisterApi/README.md

 6. Install all Nodejs packages by running $npm install$ on server
 7. Run $node server.js$ on server to start the website (you can use npm package pm2 to run your server in background forever)

+*.
+To clean the data in database, run clean_faces.py with python3 in folder face-recognition-opencv/.

 URL:
 For register: serverIP:3000/register
 For recognize: serverIP:3000/recognize